adambard/learnxinyminutes-docs/linker.md

     _edata = .;

     # AT function indicates that this sector is stored in one memory area
-    # (in our case, FLASH), and it will be executed from another area of ​​memory (in our case, RAM).
+    # (in our case, FLASH), and it will be executed from another area of memory (in our case, RAM).
     # There are two types of addresses:
     # * VMA (Virtual memory address) - this is the run-time address at which the compiler expects
     # see data.